franckXu/blog-1/2018/09/09/clean-code-types.rst

 The problem is the interpretation of the data.
 The NASA component ends up comparing lbfs to Ns without conversion, misinterpreting the lbfs input as Ns.
-1.5 is less than 2, thus the orbiter disintegrates.
-This is a known anti-pattern called "Primitive Obsession".
+Since 1.5 is less than 2, the orbiter disintegrates.
+This is a known anti-pattern called "primitive obsession".

 Primitive Obsession
 -------------------